statistikZH/statR/README.md

 - *templates for saving data in CD-conforming formated xlsx-spreadsheets*

-statR is a complement to the [**statRmd**](https://github.com/statistikZH/statRmd) package, which can be used to generate nicely formatted, ready-to-publish .pdf reports.

 For examples and instructions please consult the *NEW* pkgdown-page (under development):

 https://statistikzh.github.io/statR/